ainhoapergon/isa2024-healthcalc/README.md

 ## BDD Tests using Cucumber

-We have two feature archives for every user story: "bmr.feature" and "idealw.feature".
+We have two feature archives for every user story: ["bmr.feature"](./src/test/java/healthcalc/resources/bmr.feature) and ["idealw.feature"](./src/test/java/healthcalc/resources/idealw.feature.feature).
 Also we have the Step Definitions according to each scenario.

-In file "output_tests.txt" inside "doc", we can check out the exit in console when running the BDD tests using cucumber:
+In file ["output_tests.txt"](./doc/output_tests.txt) we can check out the exit in console when running the BDD tests using cucumber:

 ![Tests image](./images/testsCucumber.png "Cucumber tests")